 There are three things clients are genuinely buying when they buy AI visibility work:

-A baseline assessment.
-Where does their brand appear when people ask relevant questions in ChatGPT, Perplexity, and Gemini?
+A Baseline assessment.
+Where does their brand appear when people ask relevant questions in ChatGPT, Claude, Perplexity, and Google AI Overviews?
 Is the sentiment accurate?
 Who are they losing ground to?
 This is the audit phase.
 For the full methodology: What an AI visibility audit actually includes.

 Technical remediation.
 Most brand sites have fixable gaps: missing schema markup, an absent llms.txt file, heading structures that models can't parse, robots.txt configurations that block crawlers unnecessarily.
 These aren't mysterious.
 They're a checklist.